codesONLY/cssONLY/Exercises/README.md

 - A notification component will be positioned to the bottom of the window.
 - Make it 1rem away from right and bottom.

+---

+## ex10: remove button on the card

+### challenge

+Put the remove button on the card we created earlier.
+You can find the svg for this later.
+You can start with just a button with `X` in place.

+Tip: When you're doing it make sure that the `padding-top` and `padding-left` are inherited so that card's internal padding is not messed up.